“Departures are all alike; it is the landfall that crowns the voyage.” –

 How did such a discovery come about?
 In fact, it was somewhat fortuitous: at least for researchers.
 An 87 year-old man’s brain was already being monitored via ECG when he had a sudden and fatal heart attack.
 Examined later, the scan revealed unusual gamma wave activity at that point: activity indicative of a vivid episode of memory recall.
 In other words, the scan seemed to be showing that his life, metaphorically-speaking, might well have been ‘flashing before his eyes’ in the moments when his brain began to die.

 Newspapers love this kind of story.
-In fact, the finding was picked up and reproduced far and wide, so it wouldn’t be surprising if some Reaching Out readers haven’t come across it already.
+In fact, the finding was picked up and reproduced far and wide, so it wouldn’t be surprising if some readers of this blog haven’t come across it already.
 And it’s hardly new.
 Historically, researchers such as Ronald Siegel and Susan Blackmore have sought to show that all aspects of so-called Near-Death Experiences (NDEs) are explicable in terms of brain processes: from the out-of-body experience right through to the tunnel, light, life ‘review’ and other features reported by many who have been to the brink of death before ‘returning.’
-So when I read the latest piece I had more than a touch of déjà vu.
+So when I read the latest piece I had more than a touch of of déjà vu.
 What made it a little different this time round was that I found myself thinking hard about the implications.

 On the one hand, the latest finding might be taken as providing reinforcement for the view that all mental activity is brain-based: up to and including the activity that takes place as the brain dies.
 Viewed in this way, a Near-Death Experience might simply be seen as nothing more than a kind of final, brain-triggered, ‘bed time story’: a notion long-promoted by researchers such as Siegel and Blackmore, cited above.
 This position is certainly reductive but also comforting – at least up to a point.
 After all, who wouldn’t want to go into oblivion surrounded by happy memories and a sense that the life-story continues?
 The problem with this view is that it reveals the dying person’s experience of approaching heavenly bliss to be nothing more than a cosy illusion; a product, perhaps, of evolutionary ‘re-wiring’ of the brain designed to transform the experience of death from final horror into something much more positive.
 For many – myself included – such a position leaves very many questions unanswered.